-Over time, strawberry guavas are known by common names such as Chinese guavas, Cherry guavas, and Cattley guavas, native to southeastern Brazil.
+Over time, strawberry guavas are known by common names such as Chinese guavas, Cherry guavas, and Cattley guavas.
+The fruit is native to Brazil, specifically the southeastern regions.
 Though available in the summer, guavas may occur year-round in some tropical regions.

 Its height generally reaches 14 feet, even though it might grow taller while the fruit averages 2 to 4 centimeters.
 When ripe, the skin will mature from light green to a dark red color.